The ILI Faculty

 Eric Osorio

-Director
+ILI Director

-An independent school educator for the past 26 years, Eric Osorio began as an intern in the admission office at the Noble and Greenough School just outside of Boston.
+An independent school educator for almost 30 years, Eric Osorio began as an intern in the admission office at the Noble and Greenough School just outside of Boston.
 In his twelve-year tenure, Eric grew beyond the admissions office, taking on the role of expanding the diversity program at the school.
 Initially a minor role focused on student programming, Eric's work led to broader diversity efforts, including establishing strategic diversity goals, and in 2006, he was appointed the school's first Dean of Diversity Initiatives, a senior-level administrative position.
 After four years as Assistant Head of Upper School at Packer Collegiate Institute, Eric returned to the New England region in 2012 to oversee student life at Worcester Academy as the Dean of Students for the 6-12 school community.
 In 2015, Eric joined the Swift School in Atlanta, Georgia as Associate Head of School.
 After three wonderful years in Atlanta, Eric returned home to his beloved New York City.

 Eric has presented his work and research at both regional and national conferences including NAIS Annual Conference and NAIS People of Color Conference (PoCC).
 In 2007, he was honored to serve as one of the co-chairs of NAIS PoCC Local Planning Committee.
 Eric currently serves as one of two Co-Directors for the NYSAIS Emerging Leaders Institute (ELI).
 He is also a trustee of the Bronx Charter School for the Arts and is the Chair of the Program Committee.